ADHD

 Identifying ADHD Impulsivity in Children

-In young children, ADHD impulsivity is difficult to detect since impulsivity is typical.
-However, parents and caregivers can look out for the following signs to identify ADHD impulsivity:
+In young children, ADHD impulsivity is difficult to detect since impulsivity is typical in early development.
+However, a hyperactive child with Attention Deficit Hyperactivity Disorder ADHD may consistently exhibit certain signs that go beyond age-appropriate behaviour.
+Parents and caregivers can look out for the following signs to identify ADHD impulsivity:

 Hyperactivity: Constant Movement and Restlessness